apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/configuration/configuration.md

 The KubeBlocks configuration function provides a set of consistent default configuration generation strategies for all the databases running on KubeBlocks and also provides a unified parameter configuration interface to facilitate managing parameter reconfiguration, searching the parameter user guide, and validating parameter effectiveness.

+From v0.6.0, KubeBlocks supports `kbcli cluster configure` and `kbcli cluster edit-config` to configure parameters.
+The difference is that KubeBlocks configures parameters automatically with `kbcli cluster configure` but `kbcli cluster edit-config` provides a visualized way for you to edit parameters directly.

 ## View parameter information

 View the current configuration file of a cluster.